NYPL/digarch/transfers/file-transfers.md

 ## Prepare destination folders for files

 **These instructions show you how to prepare destination folders for a number of consecutive disks.
-Consider using a one-line command to create directories if the disks you are packaging do not have consecutive MediaID numbers or you are only transferring one media object.**
+Consider using a one-line command to create directories if the disks you are packaging do not have consecutive ID numbers or you are only transferring one media object.**

 <!--Windows instructions should go here-->